hitranonline/hapiest/README.md

 After you install hapiest, you can start it by calling `run` in a command prompt or terminal.
 If you are on mac you may have to edit the `run` file and replace `python` with `python3` or `python3.6`.

+# Troubleshooting
+*hapiest* is still a very immature piece of software.
+If you encounter any bugs, you're encouraged to open an issue with your bug report.

 # References
 If you use data retreived using hapiest or hapi and use it, please use the following citation if you publish it: